nf-core/taxprofiler/docs/usage/tutorials.md

 </details>

-A detailed description can be found [here](https://github.com/bbuchfink/diamond/wiki/1.-Tutorial)
+A detailed description can be found [here](https://github.com/bbuchfink/diamond/wiki/1.-Tutorial).

 ### Kaiju custom database

-To build a kaiju database, you need three components: a FASTA file with the protein sequences ,the NCBI taxonomy dump files, and you need to define the uppercase characters of the standard 20 amino acids you wish to include.
+To build a kaiju database, you need three components: a FASTA file with the protein sequences, the NCBI taxonomy dump files, and you need to define the uppercase characters of the standard 20 amino acids you wish to include.

 :::warning
 The headers of the protein fasta file must be numeric NCBI taxon identifiers of the protein sequences.